Sober Relaunch: Sobriety Is a SUPERPOWER | All Sober

 For almost my entire 15 years of sobriety I viewed drinking as a critical component of doing business and career advancement.
 Sales is well known for being a legendary culture of top performers in both the boardroom and the bar.
 To say, “I don’t drink,” was a scary and anxiety-provoking conversation to anticipate.
 I hid this aspect of myself often, thinking it would hinder my growth and prevent me from advancing or building strong business relationships.
 I believed it to my very core.
 However, I wasn’t stopping long enough to notice that I was advancing, I was growing, and I was even making an impact helping at least a few people.

 It wasn’t until I ran across a blog post by Brené Brown when I realized the truth in what she wrote.
 “For the first time in my life, I realized that my sobriety isn’t a limitation.
-Sobriety isn’t even a 'have-to'—it’s a superpower."
+Sobriety isn’t even a ‘have-to’ — it’s a superpower.”

 I love that so much.
 Sobriety is NOT a limitation.
 It is a SUPERPOWER.